Gopal0Gupta/intent-passing-in-kotlin/README.md

 # intent-passing-in-kotlin
-nothing so big just a part of learning
+nothing so big just a part of learning.